Lochy2000/save-the-bird/README.md

 The primary goal is to entertain the users and at the same time get them to learn more about the sport of CrossFit.

 ### Future Goals
-To add a highscore board so that users can se other players scores and encurage them to set new High scores in order to learn more on the way.
+To add a highscore board so that users can see other players scores and encurage them to set new High scores in order to learn more on the way.

 ### Flowchart